dividohq/finance-plugin-shopware/README.md

 9. The block payment calculator widget will generate directly below the input box
 10. If you have chosen the popup option (as outlined in point 6), a small area of text will be generated underneath the input box which can be clicked on to obtain the full list of payment options available to the customer

-Please be aware that may experience technical issues if you try to create more than one finance calculator on a page.
+Please be aware that you may experience technical issues if you try to create more than one finance calculator on a page.